 In the film adaptation of the Confessions of Georgia Nicolson series, Georgia's friends Ellen, Jools, and Mabs were initially replaced by a composite Token Minority character called Namita.
 Fans complained, and so Namita's scenes were redubbed and she became Ellen.

-Jason Stryker of X2: X-Men United is a composite of three comics characters: (1) Jason Wyngarde, the supervillain Mastermind, from whom he gets his first name and powers; (2) Reverend Stryker's unnamed mutant child from the God Loves, Man Kills graphic novel (though his name was eventually revealed to be Jason as well); and Professor X's autistic son David Haller (a.k.a.
+Jason Stryker is a composite of three comics characters: Jason Wyngarde (a.k.a.
+Mastermind), from whom he gets his first name and powers; Reverend Stryker's unnamed mutant child from the God Loves, Man Kills graphic novel (though his name was eventually revealed to be Jason as well); and Professor X's autistic son David Haller (a.k.a.
 Legion), from whom he gets his mismatched eyes, multiple personalities, and insanity.

-Colonel William Stryker in the X-Men movies is a composite of Rev. William Stryker from God Loves, Man Kills and Professor Thornton the man who gave Wolverine his Adamantium skeleton (though it's implied in the comics that he had a part in the Weapon X program).
+Colonel William Stryker in the X-Men movies is a composite of Rev. William Stryker from God Loves, Man Kills and Professor Thornton, the man who gave Wolverine his Adamantium skeleton (though it's implied in the comics that he had a part in the Weapon X program).

-Callisto of The Last Stand merges the powers of the comic characters Caliban and Quicksilver.
+Callisto merges the powers of the comic characters Caliban and Quicksilver.
 Her leadership role and personality (which isn't all that fleshed out in the movie, but overall it's pretty consistent with the comics) are the only traces of the comics' Callisto.